James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    (0.124->0.003 for car): the re-estimation has nothing left to recover.
-2. **Crosstalk's recoverable classes are PACKING-driven.** Its oracle rises (car 0.305->0.398, og 0.243->0.402, road 0.493->0.583) even though dir_ret also rises toward 1 — because crosstalk's recoverable structure survives in the packing (tightness stays 0.62-0.80) and the statistics normalization gives the classes cleaner separation.
+2. **Crosstalk's recoverable classes are PACKING-driven.** Its oracle rises (car 0.305->0.398, og 0.243->0.402, road 0.493->0.583) even though dir_ret also rises toward 1, because crosstalk's recoverable structure survives in the packing (tightness stays 0.62-0.80) and the statistics normalization gives the classes cleaner separation.
 Crosstalk never needed the shift; fog does.

-**The fix — condition-aware normalization (micro-testable, no architecture change).**
+**The fix: condition-aware normalization (micro-testable, no architecture change).**
 The per-scan normalization should erase the statistics shift WITHOUT erasing fog's geometry-based shift.
-The concrete design: normalize ONLY the channels that carry crosstalk's statistics-shift (range, remission) and leave the GEOMETRY channels (xyz) untouched — because fog's recoverable direction lives in the geometry (deformation of the projected xyz), while crosstalk's failure is in the range/remission statistics.
+The concrete design: normalize ONLY the channels that carry crosstalk's statistics-shift (range, remission) and leave the GEOMETRY channels (xyz) untouched, because fog's recoverable direction lives in the geometry (deformation of the projected xyz), while crosstalk's failure is in the range/remission statistics.
 This is a per-channel mask in `_input_instancenorm`, fully micro-testable before any medium run.
 If it holds (fog oracle recovers, crosstalk stays up), it's the "covariate-shift-aware" fix without the fog loss.
-Fallback if the channel-split does not resolve it: the full architecture change (two-input-stream: one normalized, one not, combined at the bottleneck) — deferred until the channel-split is measured.
+Fallback if the channel-split does not resolve it: the full architecture change (two-input-stream: one normalized, one not, combined at the bottleneck), deferred until the channel-split is measured.

 ### 19.11.3 The condition-aware fix implemented (channel-restricted input-IN)